What is a SAFe Practice Consultant-T (SPCT) and How Can You Become One?

 SPCTs are among the most highly regarded SAFe experts in the world.
 They are also the most sought-after SAFe Trainers, SAFe Trusted Advisors, and SAFe Transformation Architects among enterprises seeking to improve their methods of working and pursue business agility.

 As transformation catalysts, SPCTs share their vast industry expertise and skills through teaching, coaching, and handling the most challenging SAFe implementations.
 And they are experts at communicating, consulting, and creating SAFe knowledge.

 SPCT is the most advanced certification you can achieve with SAFe and can be career-changing through job advancement and new opportunities.

 SPCT credentials bring the highest level of credibility, which opens doors for you and generates confidence within the organization that you’re helping to create the highest-quality SAFe implementation.

-Nominees must either be sponsored by a Gold Partner or an enterprise customer with a SAFe Learner Subscription (SLS).
-However, both must be full-time employees of their respective organization and are expected to have several years’ experience in the tech industry, with five years of Lean-Agile experience and five years of software/systems/product experience.
+Nominees must either be sponsored by a Gold Partner or an enterprise customer with a SAFe® Enterprise Subscription.
+However, both must be full-time employees of their respective organizations and are expected to have several years of experience in the tech industry, with five years of Lean-Agile experience and five years of software/systems/product experience.

 Here’s how the process works: